falconandrea/learnweb3-exercises/Build-DAO-for-NFT-holders/README.md

 - Voter cannot vote multiple times on the same proposal with the same NFT
 - If majority of the voters vote for the proposal by the deadline, the NFT purchase is automatically executed

-## How to deploy NFT Collection contract on Goerli
+## How to deploy NFT DAO contract on Goerli

 ### You have to deploy before the NFT Contract to get the address to put inside the .env file

+### Warning: pay attention to your deploy script file at line 29, you must have at least 0.1 eth on your wallet

 ```batch
 # Create .env file